-When Proklima organized its first Cool Training (opens in a new window) on the safe use of natural refrigerants in 2014, Abolfazi Radmanesh was one of 14 participants.
+When Proklima organised its first Cool Training (opens in a new window) on the safe use of natural refrigerants in 2014, Abolfazl Radmanesh was one of 14 participants.
 He is RAC professional and trainer at one of the renowned vocational training institute in Iran and has been working as a consultant for RAC system designing for 15 years.
 We asked him about his Cool Training experience back then, lessons learned and his motivation to promote Green Cooling in Iran.

 Mr. Radmanesh, what were the most important insights you gained during the first Cool training?

 Looking back on the Cool Training in Germany, I learned a lot about the compliance with environmentally-friendly requirements in refrigeration and air-conditioning technologies.
 I was particularly impressed by the high level of precision with which the trainers conveyed technical and practical knowledge.
 Nevertheless, I not only gained insights through the training material, but also learned how to teach prospective students professionally and how to design courses at vocational training centres, such as with the active participation of related industries.

 Which aspect that you learned during the Cool Training could you apply in the RAC sector in your country?

 In fact, I could use almost all theoretical topics of the Cool Training during my courses at the vocational training center or in trainings elsewhere.
 Some aspects could not be covered due to the lack of R-744 and R-290 at the training site.

 Slideshow showing Abolfazl Radmanesh during the Cool Training in 2014

 How have you been able to pass on knowledge about the safe use of natural refrigerants?